Is Polygon Worth Investing?

 Otherwise, for the remaining part of this year, several price analysts have given their predictions as to how MATIC might finish the year.

-By the end of 2021, Wallet Investor predicts that Polygon MATIC will be close to $3 at $2.93 per token.
+By the end of 2021, Wallet Investor predicts that Polygon MATIC will be close to $1.72 and even hit the high of $2.2 per token.

-Gov.capital shares almost the same predictions as Wallet Investor but believes that MATIC will reach $2 in early August as opposed to towards the end.
-The Polygon crypto will then reach $3 in late October before closing the year at $3.317.
+Gov.capital shares almost the same predictions as Wallet Investor but believes that MATIC will reach $2 by the end of the year.
+The Polygon crypto will reach an average price of $1.9 in December and a maximum price above $2.2.

 Now that we have looked at a bit of the technical analysis, let’s quickly go through some of the ways that you can invest in Polygon (MATIC).